voxel51/fiftyone/examples/label_mistakes/README.md

 mistakes on the labels.
 Of course, in your normal workflow, you would not add labeling mistakes; this is only for the sake of the walkthrough.

-Let's use the CIFAR-10 dataset in the zoo and work with a subset of it.
+The code block below loads the test split of the CIFAR-10 dataset into FiftyOne and randomly breaks 10% (1000 samples) of the labels:

 ```py
 import random